 If you’re looking to get into Freelance in the UAE, you may have found that you need to get a freelance license first.
 This will allow you to register your service legally.

 Here are 10 FAQs about freelance licensing in Dubai.

 1. What is a freelance license and why do you need one?

-A freelance license is an official documentation provided by freezone authorities in the UAE.
+A freelance license is an official documentation provided by Freezone authorities in the UAE.
 They allow freelancers to register your services with governing authorities.
-This helps freelancers to reside in Dubai legally while operating as a self-employed agent.
+This helps freelancers to reside in Dubai legally while operating as self-employed agents.
 You need this license not only for your service trade to be legal but also for it to be recognized by reliable platforms and institutions.

 Several freelancer clients will only employ professionals with a valid license for freelance in the UAE.

 2. Who is eligible for a freelance license?